 Availability of Botox / Cost of each vial

 BTX-A is marketed worldwide under the name of BOTOX (Allergan) and DYSPORT (Speywood).
-Now-a-days a few other companies also manufactured BTX-A in the name of INTAS and BIO-MED.
+The cost of 100 Unit Vial of BOTOX is Rs 18900/= presently ( as on 01-01-2014) Now-a-days a few other companies also manufactured BTX-A in the name of INTAS and BIO-MED.